lukasz-golebiewski/derive-topdown/README.md

 	    instance Binary a_af4Z => Binary (Department a_af4Z)
 	    instance Binary a_af4Y => Binary (Company a_af4Y)

+### 3. Usage with Template Haskell
-For generating instances with a template Haskell function, `derivingTHs` can be used:
+For generating instances with a template Haskell function, `derivingTH`, `derivingTHs` and `derivingTHss` can be used:

-	   deriving_ths
+	   derivingTHs
 	      [(''ToJSON, deriveToJSON defaultOptions),
 	       (''FromJSON, deriveFromJSON defaultOptions)]
 	      ''Company